Address space layout randomization: Effectiveness

 Android, and possibly other systems, implement Library Load Order Randomization, a form of ASLR which randomizes the order in which libraries are loaded.
 This supplies very little entropy.
 An approximation of the number of bits of entropy supplied per needed library appears below; this does not yet account for varied library sizes, so the actual entropy gained is really somewhat higher.
-Note that attackers usually need only one library; the math is more complex with multiple libraries, and shown below as well.
-Note that the case of an attacker using only one library is a simplification of the more complex formula for $l = 1$.
+Attackers usually need only one library; the math is more complex with multiple libraries, and shown below as well.
+The case of an attacker using only one library is a simplification of the more complex formula for $l = 1$.